cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/secretProviders.md

 * **Creation time**
 * **Last update time**

-The right column of the table allows permitted users to edit the secret provider’s values or delete it.
+The right column of the table allows permitted users to edit the secret provider’s details or delete it.

 To better understand how secret providers work in {{< param product_name >}}, go to [Secret Store page]({{< relref "developer/blueprints/spec-secretstore.md" >}}) or [Using the Secret Store page]({{< relref "working_with/manager/using-secrets.md" >}}).